Vite plugin

 virtual:sveltepress/site

-This module hold the siteConfig.
-Here's an example
+This module holds the siteConfig.
+For example:

 The site title is: Sveltepress